TimSC/tilemaker/README.md

 The JSON configuration and Lua processing files are specified with --config and --process respectively.
 Defaults are config.json and process.lua in the current directory.
 If there is no config.json and process.lua in the current directory, and you do not specify --config and --process, an error will result.

+You can run on the included test data using:

+    tilemaker testdata/iow_os_opendata.pbf --config resources/config-testdata.json --process resources/process-openmaptiles.lua --output=tiles/

 You can get a run-down of available options with

     tilemaker --help